Brandt-J/HSI-Evaluator/README.md

 HSI Evaluator

-Run the HSIEvaluator.py from within the gui directory.
+Run the main.py script for starting the software.